 Welcome to The Careful Nursing Philosophy and Professional Practice Model©

 Careful Nursing is a contemporary interpretation of the nursing system developed by early to mid-19th century Irish nurses.
-At the Crimean war (1853-1856) some worked with and alongside Florence Nightingale who very much appreciated their contribution to her nursing endeavour, and she also learned from them.
+At the Crimean war (1853-1856) some worked with and alongside Florence Nightingale who very much appreciated their contribution to her nursing endeavour, as well as the opportunity to learn more about nursing from them.

 This website is designed to serve as a source of information and a means of communication about Careful Nursing as it is further developed, critically examined, used and tested.
 Over time more information and resources will become available.